2i2c-org/team-compass/projects/managed-hubs/incidents/before-incident.md

 ### Accountability

-Each of the roles is accountable for their responsibilities, and the {term}`Technology Lead` and the {term}`Engineering Manager` are ultimately accountable for the success of the incident response and how well the process has been followed.
+Each of the roles is accountable for their responsibilities, and the {role}`Technology Lead` and the {role}`Engineering Manager` are ultimately accountable for the success of the incident response and how well the process has been followed.